Calculate the Ground State Energy Using the BEAST-VQE

 Instead of having the minimizer call the estimator directly, the estimator is first called to generate an analytical expression for the energy as a function of the gate parameter.
 This expression is then passed to the minimizer, requiring no more measurements.

-Note: This feature only works for BEAST-VQE with last parameter optimization - the default.
-So if you have chosen a different minimizer, you may need to deactivate this feature.
+This feature only works for BEAST-VQE with last parameter optimization - the default.
+If you have chosen a different minimizer, you may need to deactivate this feature.

 OO-BEAST-VQE (Orbital-Optimized BEAST-VQE)